DIY and Crafts

 Procedure:

-Arrange planets in correct order.
+Arrange planets in the correct order.
 Stick them neatly on the wall.

 Planet Matching with Clips